 The Registrar’s Office oversees student records, including transcripts, letters of certification, and degree and enrollment verification.
 Once a final degree is awarded, no changes can be made to a transcript.
 Students and alumni may request transcripts, letters of certification, and degree and enrollment verifications from the National Student Clearinghouse.

 The Family Educational Rights and Privacy Act of 1974, as amended (FERPA) is a federal law that gives students certain rights with respect to their education records.
-More information about FERPA is available in this section, or from the FAS Registrar's Office.
+More information about FERPA is available in the GSAS Policies, or from the FAS Registrar's Office.